 Nutrisystem claims that during the first month:

-8 Reasons Why Nutrisystem Says Their Diet Works:
+Does This Diet Work?
+8 Reasons Why Nutrisystem Says It Does:

 Is Nutrisystem good?
 The folks at Nutrisystem are happy to report that their program works more than 80% of the time, so let’s give them the floor for 2 minutes.